-This temporary tattoo tests your blood sugar levels, without the need for any pain
+This temporary tattoo tests your blood sugar levels, minus the pain of needles

 Stand back Google – the blood sugar level monitoring contact lenses that you’re working on might soon take a back seat.
 There’s a new player in town and it doesn’t require any pain, tears, or bloodshed.